nayeonshin/nayeonshin.github.io/_posts/2021-05-10-a-complete-guide-to-writing-your-first-technical-resume.markdown

 3. Save your resume in a *pdf* format, and it should be named LastName_FirstName_Resume. (without the period at the end)
 4. I prefer Google Docs to some other document editing software because you can make a link to your resume on Google Docs.
 5. Include some links!
 Maybe on the contact info, you can insert a hyperlink to your LinkedIn profile.
+6. I personally don't recommend two-column resumes.
+Apparently, a recruiter usually spends 15 seconds to read one resume.
+I'd like them to read my resume from top to bottom at once, instead of distracting their attention with a two-column resume.
+This is up to you.

 ## Conclusion